josiahn99/kc1yqn-website/roadmap/index.md

 - Can I explain this clearly to a 10-year-old?
 - Can I connect this concept to real-world systems (e.g., cell phones or space communication)?
 - Can I derive or at least meaningfully understand the equation behind it?
+- Do I understand enough to be able to predict RF behavior in a real world situation?

 I am loosely following an undergraduate electrical engineering progression, recognizing this is a long-term effort.